apache/cloudstack-terraform-provider/website/docs/r/security_group_rule.html.markdown

 * `security_group_id` - (Required) The security group ID for which to create the rules.
 Changing this forces a new resource to be created.

+* `project` - (Optional) The name or ID of the project to register this affinity group to.
+Changing this forces a new resource to be created.

+* `parallelism` (Optional) Specifies how much rules will be created or deleted concurrently. (defaults 2)

 * `rule` - (Required) Can be specified multiple times.
 Each rule block supports fields documented below.